MakerSpaceSDG/MakerSpaceSDG.github.io/index.md

 It'll only take 5 seconds to register...
 [Click here to register](https://goo.gl/forms/HOGmUpBtKyifZvno1)

+## Local Impact Award - Design for KAUST
+The Maker Space self-directed group (SDG) is proud to announce the first "Design for KAUST" workshop organized in collaboration with Residential Maintenance Services.
+We are looking for solutions that use technology (micro-controllers, Internet of Things, sensors, etc.) to improve our lives.
+We are especially interested in solutions that save energy for residential and facility buildings.

+In this workshop series, we will use rapid prototyping methodologies and implement some of the ideas!
+At the end of the workshop series, we will award the best three projects with the "Local Impact Award" and a total of 10,000 SAR sponsored by Residential Maintenance Services, as well as the opportunity to roll out the prototypes in the field.

+We invite all community members to participate; children must be accompanied by a responsible adult.

+### Timeline
+March 14, 6:30pm: Kick-off Event
+Presentation of competition rules and workshop format Ideation, meet and greet

+March 21, 6:30pm: Idea exchange and team formation

+April 9: Round 1 proposal submission deadline

+April 11: Announcement of Round 1 successful entries (up to 10 teams will be selected and receive small project budget for prototyping)

+April 11 to May 30: Workshop series

+June, 2017: Final event and announcement of Round 2 awardees

 ## Vision and Mission
 We get people together that like to play with technology and tinker with DIY projects.
 We are building a place and a community for people to...